SBroaddus220/automatic_volume_transfer/README.md

 Please also note that this is designed for *transferring* files, meaning the originals will be deleted.
 Integrity checks are performed, but please change the logic if deleting the originals is not desired.

 For automation, this process is designed to be attached to a task scheduler program (e.g. `Task Scheduler` on Windows).
-The process for automation via Task Scheduler on Windows is documented within the `Installation` section.
+The process for automation via Task Scheduler on Windows is documented within the `Running the Script` section.

 ## Getting Starting